decodingml/llm-twin-course/README.md

 You can `ask any question` by `opening an issue` in this GitHub repository by clicking [here](https://github.com/decodingml/llm-twin-course/issues).

 ## Lessons

-→ [Quick overview](https://medium.com/decodingml/the-llm-twin-free-course-on-production-ready-rag-pipelines-c96472f4e8c8) of each lesson of the LLM Twin free course.

 > [!IMPORTANT]
 > **To understand the entire code step-by-step, check out our articles ↓**